Can dogs eat oranges? The Labrador Site team takes a look at how to safely share oranges with your dog.

-Although it is believed that vitamins and antioxidants may help reduce inflammation and help older pets with arthritis, there is not enough research to support the theory that oranges can treat canine inflammation.
+Although some people believe that vitamins and antioxidants may help reduce inflammation and help older pets with arthritis, there is not enough research to support the theory that oranges can treat canine inflammation.

 Oranges are rich in fiber, and so it’s no wonder some people will look to them to relieve their doggy friend from uncomfortable constipation.

-Some specialists do recommend certain foods such as pumpkin to relieve constipation in dogs.
+Some specialists do recommend other foods to treat constipation in dogs.
 However, you should always consult your veterinarian first.

 After you know your dog can eat oranges without getting an upset stomach, it is safe to feed them a little more.

-Take care to remove seeds and peels, and to offer small amounts until you are sure that your Lab won’t get an upset stomach.
+However, not all dogs react the same way to every food, so it’s essential to take your dog’s health and tolerance to new foods into consideration before you start giving your dog oranges.
+Take care to remove seeds and peels and offer small amounts until you’re sure that your Lab won’t get an upset stomach.

-As long as dogs eat oranges in moderation, they won’t experience any major health concerns.
+As long as dogs eat oranges in moderation, they won’t experience any significant health concerns.

 References and Further Reading

 - “Can my dog eat oranges, tangerines, or grapes?”
 Banfield Animal Hospital.

 - Delicano, et. al., “The shared risk of diabetes between dog and cat owners and their pets: register based cohort study,” BMJ (2020).